-The best ways to get to Silverstone for the 2021 British Grand Prix on July 16-18, including advice on driving, trains, buses and more.
+The best ways to get to Silverstone for the Formula 1 British Grand Prix 2023.
+Advice on driving, trains, buses & more.

 Silverstone is located approximately 130km (80 miles) North East of London in the direction of Birmingham.
 It’s a rural circuit that doesn’t benefit from great access.
 That’s probably why so many fans camp near the circuit each year, saving the daily hassle of negotiating the heavy traffic on the small country lanes to and from the circuit.
 It’s not all bad though, unless it rains!
 Depending on where you decide to stay, here are the best ways to get to Silverstone for the British Grand Prix.

 If you are flying into the UK, there is a good choice of airports which are relatively close to Silverstone, including London’s five main airports: Heathrow (LHR), Gatwick (LGW), London City (LCY), Stansted (STN) and Luton (LTN).
 The closest of the five airports to Silverstone is Luton, but it’s still approximately 50 miles (80km) away.
 Birmingham Airport (BHX) is a similar distance from the circuit.
 Luton in particularly has a good selection of discount carrier flights from different European destinations.
 By the same token, Silverstone is also only a train ride away from London, and there are also dedicated coach services running from the capital to the circuit on Grand Prix weekend, so it’s worth considering staying in London and making the most of the city by night.

 - From Europe: there’s no shortage of flights from Europe to the UK with both flag carriers and discount airlines.
 Check Ryanair & EasyJet for the best deals.

 - From the USA: most direct flights from the USA arrive at London Heathrow airport (LHR), though some do fly into Gatwick (LGW).
 The flight time is from 8-11 hours.